 - Video Transmitter and Receiver

-Frame is the body of your drone where all your other drones part will be attached such as Flight Controller, Motors, ESCs and batteries.
-In order to built a perfect drone you will need a perfect frame which should be lightweight and durable.
-Choosing a perfect frame is very essential as it would be the foundation of your drone and all of the other components would be placed on it.
+The frame is the body of your drone where all your other drones part will be attached such as Flight Controller, Motors, ESCs, and batteries.
+In order to build a perfect drone, you will need a perfect frame which should be lightweight and durable.
+Choosing a perfect frame is essential as it would be the foundation of your drone and all of the other components would be placed on it.

-If you want, you could make your own frame, but for this you will need some engineering knowledge and knowledge of the materials you are going to use.
-However I would recommend you to buy it from online store because it will save you from a lot of trouble and will come in handy.
+If you want, you could make your own frame, but for this, you will need some engineering knowledge and knowledge of the materials you are going to use.
+However, I would recommend you to buy it from an online store because it will save you from a lot of trouble and will come in handy.

 For Racing Drones, 3-6 inch Frames are the ideal size.
-Most common material use for frame for Drone Racing are Poly-carbonate and Nylon Glass Fiber.
+The most common material used for the frame for Drone Racing are Poly-carbonate and Nylon Glass Fiber.

 Best DIY Drone Frames

 Here are some of the best lightweight quadcopter frames that I’ve ever encountered.
 My favorite frames manufacturer is Armattan.
 However, Martian and Lumenier frames are also good.

 Click here for a detailed review of Best Drone Frames Available.

 Flight Controllers for DIY Quadcopter

 The flight controller is the brain of your drone, a small circuit board which processes and controls all of the system hardware of your drone.
 Drones are varying complex systems which acquires a control system to stabilize through shifts and changes in wind and directions.